mdozmorov/MachineLearning_notes/README.md

 - [awesome-kan](https://github.com/mintisan/awesome-kan) - A comprehensive collection of KAN(Kolmogorov-Arnold Network)-related resources, including libraries, projects, tutorials, papers, and more, for researchers and developers in the Kolmogorov-Arnold Network field.

+- [awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with AI Agents and RAG using OpenAI, Anthropic, Gemini and opensource models.

 - [awesome-local-ai](https://github.com/janhq/awesome-local-ai) - An awesome repository of local AI tools

 - [AI and DeepRL](https://github.com/smc77/DeepRL) - source code, links and other learning materials related to Artificial Intelligence, especially focused on Deep Reinforcement Learning